fly-apps/example-guide/README.md

 ## Get Started

 - Submit Example project proposal in our Writers' Room [here](https://community.fly.io/c/write/writers-room/8).
-- Someone on the Fly team will provide feedback.
+- We'll talk to you about your proposal and provide feedback.
 - Once we've approved your proposal, you're ready to create your repo.

 ## Your Repo

-Start with your own repository.
-When the time comes, we'll ask you to transfer it over to us.
+If you are building a new example application, create your own GitHub repository.
+When the time comes, we'll ask you to transfer it to us.

+If you are adding a Continuous Integration example, fork the [`flygreeting`](https://github.com/fly-examples/flygreeting) repository.
+Once you're ready, submit a pull request.

 ### The Readme